Pregnancy-3D-Scan

 Why is this study being done?

-- We plan to enroll 100 women at the George Washington University MFA.
+• We are enrolling 100 women at the George Washington University Medical Faculty Associates.

 What will happen during this study?

-- This study consists of two Fit3D optical scanning sessions (at the GW MFA office) between 18-24 weeks and the other between 31-38 weeks.
+• This study consists of two 3D optical scanning sessions (at the GW MFA office) between 18-24 weeks and the other between 31-38 weeks.
 After each scan, you will answer a short questionnaire about the technology, which will take 5 minutes.

-- Your scan will occur either before or after your prenatal appointment.
-Prior to the Fit3D scan, you will interact with a scanning technician, who will instruct you on how to stand during the scan
+• Your scan will occur either before or after your prenatal appointment.
+Prior to the 3D scan, you will interact with a scanning technician, who will instruct you on how to stand during the scan.

-- To accurately scan your body shape, you will be asked to wear form-fitting clothing which will be provided to you.
-The technician will leave the room and you will remove your clothes and put on new form-fitting clothing.
-The scanning technician will re-enter the room and conduct the scan.
-The scan takes 5 minutes, after which you will get dressed again in private
+• To accurately scan your body shape, you will be asked to wear form-fitting clothing which will be provided to you.
+There is a private fitting room for you.
+The scan takes 5 minutes, after which you will get dressed again in private.

 How can I learn more about the study?